nsetyo/nsetyo/README.md

 and winning "Disrupting Money Launderers, Terrorists and Cyber Criminals across ASEAN - Australia" and "The Spirit of Codeathon" categories. [📎](https://web.archive.org/web/20180326051336/https://m.tribunnews.com/nasional/2018/03/26/indonesia-juarai-kompetisi-anti-pendanaan-terorisme-berbasis-digital)

-#### 📫 How to reach me
-You can reach me on telegram https://t.me/nsetyo, or twitter [@nsetyo](https://twitter.com/nsetyo).
-In my sparetime I also answering question at [Laravel Indonesia](https://t.me/laravelindonesia).